ywiyogo/FCND4-DroneEstimation/README.md

 In this scenario, I need to implement the function `UpdateFromIMU()` which contains a complementary filter-type attitude filter.
 First, I take the Euler angles and convert them to quaternions to get the quadcopter representation in inertial frame.
 Then, I integrate the body rate from the gyro in the quaternions to get the updated pitch, roll, and yaw values.

-These are the implemented code section:
+Below is the implemented code section:

 ```
 void QuadEstimatorEKF::UpdateFromIMU(V3F accel, V3F gyro)